fpco/typed-process/README.md

 ## Type parameters

-Both `ProcessConfig` and `Process` each take three type parameters, with the type of the standard input, output, and error streams for the process.
+Both `ProcessConfig` and `Process` take three type parameters: the types of the standard input, output, and error streams for the process.
 As you saw above, our default is `()` for each, and our default behavior is to inherit the streams from the parent process.
 This is why, when you run the previous programs, the `date`